yml/sandbox/concurrency/README.md

 # concurrency in Python vs GO

-At Pycon in Montreal few weeks ago I  attended a talk that has blown my mind away and got me thinking: [Python concurrency from the Ground Up: LIVE!](http://us.pycon.org/2015/schedule/presentation/374/) by David Beazley.
-The video is available on [youtube](https://www.youtube.com/watch?v=MCs5OvhV9S4)
+At Pycon in Montreal few weeks ago I  attended a talk that blew my mind away and got me thinking: [Python concurrency from the Ground Up: LIVE!](http://us.pycon.org/2015/schedule/presentation/374/) by David Beazley.
+The video is available on [YouTube](https://www.youtube.com/watch?v=MCs5OvhV9S4).

-The gist of the talk is that going from synchronous to a concurrent program in python requires a significant amount of leg work.
-The talk took a simple socket program that calculate **fibonacci** sum synchronously and tries to make it concurrent.
-It compares and contrasts various approach: Threads, Multi processes, corountines.
+The gist of the talk is that going from a synchronous to a concurrent program in Python requires a significant amount of leg work.
+The talk took a simple socket program that calculates the **Fibonacci** sum synchronously and tries to make it concurrent.
+It compares and contrasts various approachs: threads, multiple processes, and corountines.

-My take away was that there are a zillion ways of doing it in python but none of them are great at taking advantage of multi cores.
-When I went through the process of typing the code used in his demo I decided for the fun of it to port it to GO.
+My take away was that there are a zillion ways of doing it in Python but none of them are great at taking advantage of multi cores.
+When I went through the process of typing the code used in his demo I decided for the fun of it to port it to Go.

 The first surprises for me was how similar the synchronous version is in both languages.
-The code and the micro benchmarks that follow should be taken with a grain or salt like always.
+The code and the micro benchmarks that follow should be taken with a grain of salt like always.

 ## Synchronous